Mega-Fi/megafi-docs/landing/docs/technical/smart-contracts.md

 **Flow**:
 1. For each closed epoch with outShare
-2. Calculate USDC + profits to return
+2. Calculate USDm + profits to return
 3. Transfer tokens
 4. Clear epoch withdrawal data